 The 2020 CEDS ushered in specific changes in format and access not present in previous versions.
 It is designed in the form of a color brochure with local photographs in a marketing format with baseline statistics and short industry specific summaries, followed by goals, strategies and action plans.
 A supportive web-based interactive dashboard will be available in October to serve as the depository of additional data in graph and chart form.
 This two-tier approach creates a document that serves as a regional branding tool while at the same time building upon other digitally available data resources such as the newly created Delmarva Index now available at https://delmarvaindex.org/.

-In addition, the rather general “action plans” aspect of the CEDS is currently in the process of being reoriented toward a “project-specific” format which will be supported by an on-line submission portal in 2021.
+In addition, the rather general “action plans” aspect of the CEDS is currently in the process of being reoriented toward a “project-specific” format which will be supported by an online submission portal in 2023.
 The move toward a project-specific format will allow for closer interaction with local planners and economic development professionals in a manner calculated to reflect more accurately the priorities outlined in the CEDS.

 Listed on Page 8 of the CEDS 2023-24 Brochure